 In the lawsuit, Orr Jr.'s attorney from Smith Law Office, LLC, claims that in the past three years, there have been 92 violent offenses in the Westport Entertainment District, 83 aggravated assaults, seven domestic violence aggravated assaults, and two homicides.

 In an attempt to prevent crime in Westport, the Kansas City Council voted 8-5 to turn over ownership of the sidewalks to Westport business owners.
-Californos is not in the privatization zone, which includes Westport Road from Broadway to Mill, and on Pennsylvania from 40th to Archibald.
+Californos, however, is not in the privatization zone, which includes Westport Road from Broadway to Mill, and Pennsylvania Avenue from 40th to Archibald.
 Beginning in April, the new security measures will go into effect on weekends from 11:00 p.m. until 4:00 a.m.
 People entering these areas will be carded and must go through a metal detector.

 “Due to the lack of security on Defendant Californos’ premises, the Defendant and his associates were able to physically attack a Recovery Sunday attendee, run away from the altercation, pull out firearms, fire recklessly into the crowd of bystanders, flee the premises, and enter a vehicle without being stopped," the lawsuit says.

 Have you lost a loved one due to the negligence of another person?
 You might be entitled to file a wrongful death lawsuit to recover compensation for your losses.
-Contact our St. Joseph team of personal injury attorneys to schedule your consultation today.
+Our St. Joseph team of personal injury attorneys can help.
+Contact us online to schedule your consultation today.